QualisLab/QualisCypress/README.md

 ## 🚀 Run the test:
-Open the terminal and run: .\runTest.ps1
+Open the terminal and run: .\runTest.ps1 -enviroment qa

+>>>Enviroments options: qa - dev - prod

 ## 🚀 Run the demo:
 Open the terminal and run: npm run cypress:execution